anodyne/nova/README.md

 * fixed bug during install caused by not loading a library
 * fixed bug during update caused by not loading a library
 * fixed bug where reverting a wiki page wiped out the categories for the draft
+* fixed bug where adding an int field would error out because it tried to put a default value in (#94)

 Known Issues
 ------------